hidekoji/coursera_getting_and_cleaning_data/DataDictionary.md

 #### Description

-An identifier of the subject who carried out the experiment.
+An identifier (range from 1 to 30) of the subject who carried out the experiment.

 ### MEAN_TIME_BODY_ACCELEROMETER_X